This post may contain affiliate links, view our disclosure.

 Storage

 Store these cookies in an airtight container at room temperature for up to 4 days or in the fridge for up to 1 week.
-Or you can freeze them for up to 3 months.
+Or you can freeze them for up to 3 months and thaw to room temperature before serving.

 During the Jewish holiday of Passover (Pesach), we don’t eat anything containing chametz, which is leaven or foods that contain leaven.